 Only Continuum Recovery Center Offers the Bridge Device

-This neurological-based solution is the first non-pharmaceutical, non-implantable medical device on the market today for those needing help with the harsh symptoms and pain during opiate and opioid withdrawal.
+This advanced, neurological-based solution is the first non-pharmaceutical, non-implantable medical device on the market today for those needing help with the harsh symptoms and pain during opiate and opioid withdrawal.

 Continuum Recovery Center, Phoenix’s boutique outpatient treatment center for substance abuse is the only agency to make the Bridge Device available.
 When individuals come to us for the treatment of heroin, prescription pain pill dependency, or other opioid addictions, our medical staff will assess their current state of health and identify areas that need attention.
 If the patient would like to utilize the Bridge Device and meets all the criteria, our medical director who is trained in the administration of the Bridge Device will position and connect the electro auricular device.
 Once the device is in place, a strategic and customized addiction treatment plan will be created and opiate detox begins.
 We can even help patients in withdrawal from suboxone and methadone.
 Methadone requires the use of two devices.

 Carefully placed behind the patient’s ear, the Bridge Device battery-powered chip enables the nerve stimulator to go to work, calming the withdrawal symptoms and distress that typical present during the onset and throughout the opioid drug detox.